RAJSOJITRA/OpenXcell/README.md

 ![](images/ProductDetailAPI.JPG)

 9) ViewProductFilterAPI
--It should return all products related to that user with product detail information.
+- It should return all products related to that user with product detail information.
 ![](images/ViewProductFilterAPI.JPG)